US Variable Frequency Drive Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The variable frequency drive market in the US is projected to grow from USD 4.08 billion in 2025 to USD 4.92 billion by 2030, at a CAGR of 3.8% during the forecast period.
+The US variable frequency drive market is projected to grow from USD 4.08 billion in 2025 to USD 4.92 billion by 2030, at a CAGR of 3.8% during the forecast period.
 This is due to increased industrial automation and energy-saving requirements in manufacturing, oil and gas, and other sectors, where VFD maximizes motor performance and reduces operating costs and energy consumption.

 KEY TAKEAWAYS